 Louis Saha Urges African Teams, Including South Africa, to Believe in Winning the World Cup

-Bafana Bafana’s elimination at the first knockout stage of the Africa Cup of Nations was not the ideal preparation for the upcoming Fifa World Cup later this year.
+Bafana Bafana’s elimination at the first knockout stage of the 2025 Africa Cup of Nations in Morocco was not the ideal preparation for the upcoming FIFA World Cup later this year in North America.

-However, the growing confidence that they can match the world’s elite could prove invaluable on the global stage.
-That is the opinion of former Manchester United and France forward Louis Saha.
+However, the growing confidence that they can match the world’s elite could prove invaluable on the global stage, after what African countries have achieved so far.
+That is the opinion of former Manchester United and France international Louis Saha.

-For years, African nations have been regarded as outsiders at the World Cup, rarely viewed as genuine title contenders.
+For years, African nations have been regarded as outsiders at the World Cup, rarely viewed as genuine title contenders, judging by their performance in the competition over the years.
 Saha argues that this long-held perception must be challenged if progress is to be made.

-According to the former striker, the foundation for any historic breakthrough lies in a shift in mentality.
+According to the former Manchester United striker, the foundation for any historic breakthrough lies in a shift in mentality.

 Saha stressed that belief is now essential for African teams aiming to compete at the highest level.

 He explained that nations must convince themselves they are capable of producing something extraordinary, including advancing deep into the tournament.
-In his view, South Africa should be part of that conversation.
+In his view, South Africa should be part of that conversation after the Bafana Bafana secure a qualification ticket ahead of the Super Eagles of Nigeria.

 With the World Cup scheduled to take place across Mexico and the United States from June 11 to July 19, players are expected to face intense summer heat typical of the northern hemisphere.